-The Business Affairs Division comprises the Business Office, Office of Information Technology, the Campus Store, the Campus Police Department, the Office of Grants and Sponsored Programs, and Physical Plant Operations.
+The Business Affairs Division comprises the Business Office, the Office of Information Technology, the Office of Human Resources, the Online Campus Store, the Campus Police Department, the Office of Grants and Sponsored Programs, and Physical Plant Operations.

-The Marketing & Strategic Enrollment Division comprises the Office of Admissions, the Office of Financial Aid, and college marketing and recruitment.
+The Marketing & Strategic Enrollment Division comprises the Office of Admissions, the Office of Financial Aid, the Office of Academic Success, and college marketing and recruitment.